iris-hep/iris-hep.github.io/_posts/2020-02-17-analysis-preservation.md

 One of the cross-cutting themes of IRIS-HEP's Analysis Systems effort is to promote analysis preservation and reuse.
 This includes streamlining how we capture analysis code as it is being developed as well as creating analysis systems that allow us to efficiently reuse those components.
-To learn how to properly archive such software-heavy data analyses, 30 young graduate students and postdocs gathered at CERN for a three-day intensitve "[Analysis Preservation Bootcamp](https://indico.cern.ch/event/awesome)" made possible through the funds of IRIS-HEP.
+To learn how to properly archive such software-heavy data analyses, 30 young graduate students and postdocs gathered at CERN for a three-day intensive "[Analysis Preservation Bootcamp](https://indico.cern.ch/event/awesome)" made possible through the funds of IRIS-HEP.
 Organized by Sam Meehan, Lukas Heinrich, Clemens Lange (CERN) and IRIS-HEP postdoc Savannah Thais (Princeton), the workshop participants could count on a great team of volunteer mentors to help them through any technical